 Whatever you decide to do, be sure to exercise and get some fresh air, and try to get enough sleep at night.
 Your body needs to recharge.

 ‘Slamming’ meat and pressing for the rights of farm animals may be in vogue in some circles, but the best long term approach to living is to support the human race first, eat with balance and moderation, and use some common sense.
-Human beings are part of the environment and natures food chain too!
+I believe in proper animal welfare, but I also believe in proper human being care.
+Humans are part of the environment and in natures food chain too!

 With intense discipline and good luck you could balance your diet without meat.
 But the power of meat in the human diet is undeniable.
 Meat is good for you!